Axlefublr/axlefublr.github.io/content/new-fish-shell/index.md

 +++
 title = 'fish shell 4.0.0'
-date = '2029-01-09'
+date = '2025-01-25'
-draft = true
 +++

-New fish shell major version is coming out!
+New fish shell major version is coming out! \

-To give myself a better reason to read the entire [release notes](https://fishshell.com/docs/4.0b1/relnotes.html), I want to mention / go over the changes that I found the most interesting in this blog post. \
+I want to share with you all the changes that caught my attention. \
-This is not at all a comprehensive list; if you want one, read the link above.
+Incidentally, this blog is my excuse to *read* the [release notes](https://fishshell.com/docs/4.0b1/relnotes.html) to begin with c:

 First of all, fish shell got rewritten from c++ to rust.
+This is big because it reduces the barrier of entry for contribution and probably makes fish faster.

 `fish_should_add_to_history` function lets you decide which commands to add to history or not.